Thai protesters, 'human beings, not dust', march in challenge to king

 * The king’s lifestyle in Germany.

-It was signed: “Best regards from fellow human beings, not dust” - a reference to a Thai expression that people are but dust under the king’s feet.
+It was signed: “Best regards from fellow human beings, not dust” - referring to a Thai expression that people are but dust under the king’s feet.

-Criticising the monarchy can mean a 15-year jail sentence in Thailand, but the protests have swept away the longstanding taboo on discussing it.
+Criticising the monarchy can mean 15 years in jail, but the protests have swept away the taboo on discussing it.

-Protesters accuse the monarchy of helping to enable decades of domination by military rulers.
-They also complain about spending on the king’s European visits at a time the coronavirus has hit the tourism-reliant economy hard.
+Protesters accuse the monarchy of helping enable decades military domination.
+They also complain about royal spending in Europe when the coronavirus has hit the tourism-reliant economy hard.

 GERMAN CHALLENGE